Isidro Ayora, Ecuador

 Isidro Ayora (formerly known as Soledad) is a town located in central Guayas, Ecuador.
 It is named after Isidro Ayora, a former Ecuadorian president.
 It is the seat of the canton of Isidro Ayora, the newest canton in the province, created in 1996.

-At the 2001 census there were 8,826 people living within canton limits.
+At the 2022 census Isidro Ayora Canton had a population of 14,305.

 The main crops are rice, maize, mango, and watermelon.